danipindado/danipindado.github.io/_posts/2017-01-26-Pool Swim app v4.2 released.md

 The [user guide](https://danipindado.github.io/downloads/pool_swim_user_guide.pdf) has been updated.

 Other than that, not many new changes in this version.
-There are a couple of improvements to improve how pace charts are displayed in [Sport Tracks](www.sporttracks.mobi).
+There are a couple of changes to improve how pace charts are displayed in [Sport Tracks](www.sporttracks.mobi).
 Thanks to Sport Tracks guys for their support.

 I have been collecting accelerometer data.
 So I will begin to work in autopause detection.